Things we love here at our lab: cameras, films, and surprises.

 4.)
 Underexpose more in bright situations or environments.

 5.)
 Experiment, embrace mistakes, and most of all have fun!

-Got a question about double exposures or your film?
-Drop us a line at email@example.com!
+Got a question about double exposures on your film?
+Drop us a line at firstname.lastname@example.org!
 We’re always happy to help!